oscar230/loopbox-dotnet/README.md

 <br>
 <i>A Pioneer Rekordbox tool enabling quick and simple music manegement for performers in the Pioneer ecosystem.</i>
 ## Download
-Latest stable release can be <a href="https://mega.nz/#F!qr4ynCRD!39Fo9lDK7qGPGUDampoWWQ">downloded here</a>.
+Stable releases of Loopbox can be <a href="https://mega.nz/#F!qr4ynCRD!39Fo9lDK7qGPGUDampoWWQ">downloded here</a>.
 ## About
 Loopbox is a tool adding features for Rekordbox.
 Rekordbox created and maintained by <a href="https://www.pioneerdj.com">Pioneer Dj</a>.
 Loopbox is created by <a href="https://www.oscaande.se">Oscar Andersson</a> and maintained by the <a href="https://www.github.com/oscar230/loopbox/graphs/contributors">contributors</a> in this repository.
 <a href="https://www.pioneerdj.com">Pioneer Dj</a> is the leading DJ gear manufacturer and software developer in the world and has a semi-open ecosystem that many developers try to tap into.
 Except for being a good tool for DJs this is a great challange for software developers in terms of reverse engineering.